24 February 2017

-This blog entry by Department of State CIO Frontis Wiggins, was originally published on December 9th, 2016 on LinkedIn.
+This blog entry was originally published on December 9th, 2016 on LinkedIn.

 Earlier this week, I testified before the House Committee on Oversight and Government Reform Subcommittee on Information Technology about the Department of State’s progress in implementing the Federal Information Technology Acquisition Reform Act (FITARA).
 Instead of saying, “Thanks!
 Now we’re done,” I’ve decided on an alternative approach: to be transparent.
 So, let’s talk FITARA.